-This Assured Shorthold Tenancy Agreement – Furnished Flat should be used where a Landlord wishes to grant a tenancy of a furnished flat.
-Usually the tenancy will have a term of 6 or 12 months.
+This Assured Shorthold Tenancy Agreement – Furnished Flat should be used where a landlord in England wishes to grant a tenancy of a furnished flat.
+Usually, the tenancy will have a term of 6 or 12 months.

 The Tenancy Agreement complies with the Housing Act 1988 (as amended) and the Tenancy Deposit legislation and takes account of the OFT’s 2005 Guidance on unfair terms in tenancy agreements.

-An Assured Shorthold Tenancy (AST) is the usual form of tenancy granted by private landlords.
+An Assured Shorthold Tenancy (AST) is the usual form of tenancy granted by private landlords in England.
+If your property is in Wales, you will grant an occupation contract.
+Model written statements for the occupation contracts can be found in Renting Homes Wales.
 Unlike other forms of residential tenancy, a tenant under an AST has virtually no security of tenure.
-As long as the proper procedures are followed, a Landlord can regain possession of the property after six months.
+As long as the proper procedures are followed, a landlord can regain possession of the property after six months.

 Clause 1 is the grant of the tenancy.

 Clause 3 deals with the Tenancy Deposit.
 The amount of the Deposit should be inserted in clause 3.1.
 Under the TFA, from the 01 June 2019, security deposits for new or renewed tenancies in England must be capped at five weeks' rent if the yearly rent is under £50,000 or six weeks' rent if the yearly rent is £50,000 or more.